Civilian Flexible Work Guidance

 Equipment

-Managers are responsible for determining the equipment required for employees to perform their duties.
+Access to DND equipment is restricted to authorized personnel only.
 Employees cannot take any DND IT equipment other than a tablet or laptop home with them unless preapproved.
 If the equipment is damaged or lost, the employee may be required to reimburse the Crown should they be found negligent.

 Employees are responsible for proper recordkeeping as required by the Guidebook for departments on easing of restrictions: Guidance for Information Management and Technology.